-Houthi attack on military parade in Yemen kills more than 30: sources
+Houthi attack on military parade in Yemen kills more than 30

 A Reuters witness saw nine bodies on the ground after an explosion hit a military camp belonging to the Yemeni Security Belt forces backed by the United Arab Emirates, which is a member of the Saudi-led military coalition battling the Houthis.

-The attack killed at least 32 people, a medical and a security source told Reuters.
-Medecins Sans Frontieres tweeted that tens of wounded were hospitalized.
+The attack killed at least 32 people, including a commander, a medical and a security source told Reuters.

 Soldiers screamed and ran to lift the wounded and place them on trucks.
 Red berets lay on the ground in pools of blood.